 This is a free class for any person who is living with a health condition that they need help managing.
 The class teaches participants skills to create plans and achieve short-term and long-term health goals.
 This is a six-week course that is scheduled weekly for two-and-a-half hours.

 MHA provides a variety of free health screenings throughout the community.
 The location of each screening is rotated throughout the Service Area.
-MHA provides screenings for blood pressure and cholesterol.
-Screenings coming soon: glucose/A1c, HIV and Hepatitis C.
+MHA provides screenings for blood pressure, cholesterol and glucose/A1c.
+Screenings coming soon: HIV and Hepatitis C.

 Our team coordinates with community partners and other entities to host events that increase access to resources and education.
 Additionally, we collect community feedback about health-related resources through annual needs assessments (surveys and focus groups).